 This is a simplification of what happens in reality but I hope you get the gist.
 On the other hand, when it comes to photonics, there are very few reusable blocks.

-Since fundamental research and advanced product development are happening at the same time, we get a very interesting situation.
 Each new product requires new technology blocks to be built from scratch.
 This means first-time-right designs are the exception rather than the rule.

 Each R&D team develops its own approach and usually becomes the world’s leading experts in that specific area.
 This results in the creation of isolated pockets of know-how and best practices.